-The County and some Communities applied for a new Permit Application in April 2023 and the rest listed on the cover will be in April 2024.
-Currently we are doing all the activities through 2024.
+The County and some Communities applied for a new Permit Application in April 2023 and the rest was in April 2024.
+All the activities through 2024 are under the old Permit PEP.
 Starting in 2025 the following below changes will be in effect.
-A streamlined Table 2 for the new Permit Application with the following changes has been submitted:
+A streamlined Table 2 for the new Permit Application with the following changes has been submitted for all permittees: